 PSEO Admission Appeal

 An applicant who is denied acceptance into the PSEO program due to not meeting admission criteria has the right to appeal the decision to the college.
-The appeal process requires:
+The appeal process requires the student to submit the following:

-- The student must submit a letter of support from a school contact person
+- Letter of support from a school contact person